-- 1. All laboratories are equipped with safety equipment which may include: fire blankets, fire extinguishers, eyewash stations, and first aid kits. - 2.
+- 1. All laboratories are equipped with safety equipment which may include fire blankets, fire extinguishers, and eyewash stations. - 2.
 Students will be instructed on the use and location of safety equipment at the start of each laboratory course.
 Workers using chemicals shall be trained in the location and proper use of eyewash stations and safety showers.
 It is recommended that the affected body part be flushed immediately and thoroughly for at least 15 minutes. - 3.
 Fire extinguishers are located in many laboratories.
-Emergency evacuation primary exit route and area of accountability outside of the building are posted near laboratory exits. - 4.
+Emergency evacuation primary exit routes and areas of accountability outside of the building are posted near laboratory exits. - 4.
 All laboratories are maintained in such a way that access to emergency and safety equipment is not obstructed by laboratory equipment or storage.
-All eye washes and safety showers must be accessible at all times.
+All eye washes and safety showers must always be accessible.